jelix/jelix/testapp/README.md

 Testapp is a web application used to test Jelix.
 It contains some pages where you can try some features, and some unit tests.

-A Vagrant configuration and a Docker configuration are available to execute testapp in a preconfigured environment with all needed tools.
+A Docker configuration is available to execute testapp in a preconfigured environment with all needed tools.
-You have to install Docker or VirtualBox and Vagrant on your computer.
+You have to install Docker on your computer.

 Sources of testapp
 ==================